cash stack icon

 What are the disadvantages of a Junior ISA?

-One of the main disadvantages of a JISA is that the rates are typically lower than on standard children’s savings accounts.
+One of the main disadvantages of a JISA is that the rates are typically lower compared to other child savings options.
 This means the impact of inflation could be even greater over an 18-year period, and could reduce the purchasing power of the funds.

 There’s also the annual contribution limit, and the fact that there are limited JISAs available.
 Of those that are on offer, many are through building societies with restricted opening methods, which narrows the pool of options further.